IVF Painful Or Not? The Hidden Stages of IVF That You Don’t Hear About

 Is IVF Painful Than IUI Technology?

 Both processes are highly painless and do not cause any pain, but you can feel mild cramping in both of them.
 The cramping, however, goes away as soon as the process is completed.
-Thus the process of IVF is not more painful than the IUI procedure.
+Thus, addressing the IVF vs. IUI treatment, the process of IVF is not more painful than the IUI procedure.

 How to deal with the discomfort during the IVF process